 Time to Go to Bed

 What is the best way for sleep-deprived souls to get more and better rest?
-Sleep professionals' first line of advice is to practice good sleep hygiene -- establishing a regular sleep/wake schedule, limiting caffeine, getting daytime exercise, keeping the bedroom dark and cool.
+Sleep professionals' first line of advice is to practice good sleep hygiene — establishing a regular sleep/wake schedule, limiting caffeine, getting daytime exercise, keeping the bedroom dark and cool.
 So that's a good place to start.
-For many ADDers, it won't be enough.
+For many adults with ADHD, however, it won't be enough.
 If that's the case for you, try these ADHD-specific strategies.
-CONTINUE